 What are the vision blind control chain options?

-The control chains for vision blinds are all made from high-grade plastics and are available in colours: White, Grey and Black.
+The control chains for vision blinds are all made from high-grade plastics and are available in colours: Beige, Black, Cream, Grey and White.
+There is also Nickel Plated Steel and Stainless Steel (add $15 per blind for the stainless steel).
+Vision blinds can also be motorised (POA).

 What bottom-rail options are available for the vision blind?

 There is only one bottom-rail profile for vision blinds.
-It's an oval shape and is specific to vision blinds as it needs to allow the vision blind fabric to slide through it as you lift or drop the vision blind.
-Bottom-rail colours match the cassette (headrail) colour and are available in: White, Ivory, Black and Anodised Silver.
+It's an oval shape and is specific to vision blinds as it needs to allow the vision blind fabric to slide through it as you lift or drop the blind.
+Bottom-rail colours are available in: Black or White.
 The bottom-rails like the cassettes are all professionally powder-coated to be durable and create a superior looking finish.

 Should I use vision blinds over ranch-sliders?